IDCubed/oms-inside/README.md

 \* Note: All plugins will eventually be separate git repositories.
 They're placed a plugins directory to encourage modularity and act as if they were installed.

-All plugin directories (those starting with ```happathon-```) contain a ```happathon.json``` file that defines the plugin configuration.
+All plugin directories (those starting with ```inside-```) contain a ```inside.json``` file that defines the plugin configuration.
 It will have differences depending on the type of plugin.
-The different plugin types, and their JSON structure are defined in the [happathon.json spec](https://docs.google.com/document/d/10c_P2pixt1jjV0sPP86JDx1RAvLwvfJpFYM7ISh3Pls/edit#).
+The different plugin types, and their JSON structure are defined in the [inside.json spec](https://docs.google.com/document/d/10c_P2pixt1jjV0sPP86JDx1RAvLwvfJpFYM7ISh3Pls/edit#).

 Plugins central to the app cannot be removed, but community-contributed plugins may be added and removed as desired.